chuzhov/scrapers/readme.md

 # The back-end part of the Scrapper project:

-It scrapes customer-defined data and sends it to the front-end app.
+It scraps customer-defined data and sends it to the front-end app.
 Since the scraping operation could take a significant amount of time, all communications between the back-end and front-end run through socket connections.